 How Does RILA Work?

-RILA is a volunteer-based, non-profit program that operates within Restoration Anglican Church in Arlington, VA.
-RILA holds bi-monthly, evening clinics in which immigrant families meet with attorneys to work on their cases.
+RILA is a volunteer-based organization that operates within Restoration Anglican Church in Arlington, VA.
+RILA holds evening clinics twice monthly, in which immigrant families meet with attorneys to work on their cases.
 At each RILA clinic, about 25 volunteers come together to make and serve dinner for RILA families, provide administrative support, and interpret.
 RILA has a core staff of seven people who continuously work on behalf of RILA families throughout the week.

 Who are RILA Families?

-Currently, there are over 85 RILA families, who represent countries in Central and South America, Africa, and Asia, the Middle East, and most of them are fleeing persecution and prevalent violence in their home countries.
+Currently, there are over 85 RILA families, who represent countries in Central and South America, Africa, and Asia, the Middle East.
+Most of them are fleeing persecution and prevalent violence in their home countries.
 Many RILA clients are unaccompanied children.
 Though RILA families have been through unspeakable tragedy, they persist with resilience, work very hard, and love their families.
 It is our privilege to walk with these families throughout their immigration journey.